| |

 Amboseli National Park

-it also draws the largest number of tourists, also because they are relatively close to Nairobi.
+it also draws literally herds of tourists, also because they are relatively close to Nairobi.
 Especially in the high season (January-February) small traffic jams of white Nissan minibuses gather around each group of lions…

 Saiwa Swamp National Park